Samridh-Gaur/EdTech-Platform-Study-Notion/README.md

 The Project is Hosted at : https://edtech-platform-study-notion-samridh-gaur.vercel.app/

+#Credentials to Access Student Account directly without signup:-
+->Email Address :- samarthgaur3112@gmail.com
+->Password :- 123456

+I can't provide Credentials for Instructor Account as all users will be affected by this.
+You can create Instructor account by selecting Instructor at the sign up page.

 ## Project Description

 StudyNotion is a fully functional ed-tech platform that enables users to create, consume,